 We plan to expand our fleet by investing in vessels in the containership market under favorable market conditions.
 We also intend to take advantage of the cyclical nature of the market by buying and selling ships when we believe favorable opportunities exist.
 We employ our vessels in the spot and time charter market.
-As of April 23, 2021, all of our vessels are employed under time charter contracts.
+As of March 31, 2022, all of our vessels are employed under time charter contracts.

-As of April 23, 2021, approximately 74% of our ship capacity days for the remainder of 2021 and approximately 40% of our ship capacity days in 2022 are under contract.
+As of March 31, 2022, approximately 95% of our ship capacity days for the remainder of 2022, 71% of our ship capacity days in 2023, 53% of our ship capacity days in 2024, 10% of our ship capacity days in 2025 and 1% of our ship capacity in 2026 are under contract.

-In "Critical Accounting Policies - Impairment of vessels" below, we discuss our policy for impairing the carrying values of our vessels.
+In "Critical Accounting Estimates - Impairment of vessels" below, we discuss our policy for impairing the carrying values of our vessels.
 During the past few years, the market values of vessels have experienced extraordinarily high volatility, and substantial declines in many vessel classes.
 As a result, the charter-free market value, or basic market value, of certain of our vessels may have declined below those vessels' carrying value.
 We may not impair those vessels' carrying value under our impairment accounting policy, due to our belief that future undiscounted cash flows expected to be earned by such vessels over their operating lives would exceed such vessels' carrying amounts.

-The table set forth below indicates (i) the carrying value of each of our vessels as of December 31, 2019 and 2020, respectively, (ii) which of our vessels we believe has a basic market value below its carrying value, and (iii) the aggregate difference between carrying and market value represented by such vessels.
+The table set forth below indicates (i) the carrying value of each of our vessels as of December 31, 2020 and 2021, respectively, (ii) which of our vessels we believe has a basic market value below its carrying value, and (iii) the aggregate difference between carrying and market value represented by such vessels.
 This aggregate difference represents the approximate analysis of the amount by which we believe we would have to reduce our net income/ (loss) if we sold all of such vessels in the current environment, using industry-standard valuation methodologies, in cash, in arm's-length transactions.
 For purposes of this calculation, we have assumed that the vessels would be sold at a price that reflects our estimate of their current basic market values.
 However, we are not holding our vessels for sale, except as otherwise noted in this report.